ArtsEngine/ArtsEngagementProjectSite/content/insights/insights.md

 Insights and results from this study draw from a variety of different analytical methods.
 Because the The Arts Engagement project is primarily a survey with many multiple choice options, there is a wide range of analyses and summary statistics for those responses.

-In addition to multiple choice questions, a set of open-ended questions built upon many of the multiple choice options, providing important insights into the diverse frames of students' experiences with the arts at UM and in their lives.
+In addition to multiple choice questions, a set of open-ended questions built upon many of the multiple choice options, providing important insights into the diverse frames of students` experiences with the arts at UM and in their lives.

 ##Student Development##
 - How did your behavior or thinking change (as a result of engaging in the arts)? (behavior2)